The Truth About Schizophrenia

 Modrow himself was a man who managed to recover from being a schizophrenic.
 He was a Seattle longshoreman as well as a philosophy graduate.

-Other Perspectives of the Psychotic
+Other Perspectives on the Psychotic

 At this point of this post, we shall compare the author’s statements with observations made by a few psychoanalysts, namely the ones mentioned in the posts titled “The Ideal Personality” and “Integrate the Shadow”.
 Such psychologists have painstakingly examined the connections between the body and the mind.
 The mind reflects the body and vice versa.